 The Institute presents a range of Awards, Medals and Prizes to recognise personal achievement, for published work and for contributions to the profession.
 Awards are presented at special occasions throughout the year, and some of our award winners deliver lectures to which all members are invited.

 Nominations for most of our awards are invited in the autumn.
 Please visit the Nominations page for detailed information and deadlines.

 The awards listed on this page are divided into the following categories:

 Tom Bell Surface Engineering Medal

-In recognition of excellence and outstanding contribution of an individual in surface engineering, awarded every two years.
+In recognition of excellence and outstanding contribution of an individual in surface engineering, awarded on even years.
 The award winner will also be invited to deliver the Institute's prestigious Harold Moore Memorial Lecture in the intervening year.
-Not available in 2015.